 What causes polycystic kidney disease?

-Polycystic kidney disease (PKD) is an inherited disease.
-Unfortunately, PKD has become very common in certain cat breeds.
+"Polycystic kidney disease is an inherited disease and has become common in certain cat breeds."

-How is PKD diagnosed?
+How is polycystic kidney disease diagnosed?

-The diagnosis is based on breed, medical history, clinical signs, blood and urine tests and ultrasound evaluation of the kidneys.
+The diagnosis is based on breed, medical history, clinical signs, blood and urine tests, genetic testing, and ultrasound evaluation of the kidneys.
 Special radiographic dye studies may also be used in certain situations.

 There is no specific treatment for PKD, as the disease causes similar clinical signs to those seen in cats with chronic kidney disease (CKD).
-Therapeutic diets, fluid therapy and medications to reduce nausea and vomiting and to block the absorption of phosphorus are often used to treat the symptoms of kidney failure (for further details, see the handout “Chronic Kidney Disease in Cats”).
+Therapeutic diets, fluid therapy, and medications to reduce nausea and vomiting and to block the absorption of phosphorus are often used to treat the symptoms of kidney failure (for further details, see the handout “Chronic Kidney Disease in Cats”).
 Periodic recheck examinations and follow-up diagnostic testing are recommended to monitor the progress of the disease, thereby allowing for appropriate treatment modifications.